 Seriously: I’ve lost count of how many of those price watches I’ve set up on other websites that never actually triggered when they were supposed to (which really pissed me off as I hate missing out on a great deal!).

 This has never happened to me with Skyscanner.

 Here’s a short video which describes how this feature works:

 Another great site I personally use often for either searching for flights or keeping tabs on routes I plan to travel on is Airfare Watchdog.

 Here is a great video tutorial on how to use it to find cheap flights leaving from your chosen city to any particular destination.
 It’s very useful if you’re just looking for a cheap flight and don’t have any specific destination in mind yet (remember how I said that being flexible and open-minded pays? 😉 ).

 A recent new arrival to the flight comparison business is a name you might be familiar with: Google.

-The king of the Internet (and Queen and the entire ‘royal family’ come to think of it…you get the picture 😉 ) has decided to compete with the traditional flight comparison websites by using it’s massive data gathering capacity and artificial intelligence prowess with the launch of Google Flights (original product names are obviously not their strong point…).
+The king of the Internet (and Queen and the entire ‘royal family’ come to think of it…you get the picture 😉 ) has decided to compete with the traditional flight comparison websites by using its massive data gathering capacity and artificial intelligence prowess with the launch of Google Flights (original product names are obviously not their thing…).

 This new Google service works by analysing vast amounts of historical pricing data for flights and comparing them to current prices.